Alabama Paycheck Calculator — Real AL Tax Brackets (2026)

 Frequently Asked Questions — Alabama Paycheck Calculator

-Alabama's standard deduction for single filers is $2,500 and $7,500 for married filing jointly.
-Alabama also allows a personal exemption of $1,500 (single) or $3,000 (married).
-These deductions reduce your Alabama taxable income before applying the tax brackets.
+Alabama's standard deduction is $2,500 for single filers and $7,500 for married filing jointly.
+Alabama also provides a personal exemption of $1,500 (single) or $3,000 (married).
+These combined deductions reduce your Alabama taxable income before applying the 2%/4%/5% brackets.
+The standard deduction amounts are much lower than the federal standard deduction.